Provides career-related programs, resources, and services to students and alumni.

 The mission of the division is to foster the intellectual, cultural, social, and emotional development of students by providing a climate conducive to learning and personal growth, enabling them to become fully productive members of a global community.

 The Vice Chancellor for Student Life oversees the departments in the Division of Student Life.
-These units offer programs and services that assist and support students in their life outside the classroom: Center for Career Development, Center for Health Education and Wellness, Center for Leadership and Service, Center for Student Engagement, Family Engagement, Office of the Dean of Students, Office of Sorority and Fraternity Life, Parents Association, RecSports, Student Counseling Center, Student Health Center, Student Media, Student Organizations Business Office, Student Union, and University Housing.
+These units offer programs and services that assist and support students in their life outside the classroom: Center for Career Development, Center for Health Education and Wellness, Center for Leadership and Service, Center for Student Engagement, Multicultural Student Life, Office of the Dean of Students, Orientation, Office of Sorority and Fraternity Life, Parents Association, RecSports, Student Conduct & Community Standards, Student Counseling Center, Student Disability Services, Student Government Association, Student Health Center, Student Media, Student Union, and University Housing.

 The main web page for the Division of Student Life, as well as the page for each area, includes a link for feedback and complaints.
 All feedback is anonymous unless you choose to include your name and contact information.
 If you would like a follow up response, your name and Net ID are required.